The Gallant Conversation: Description

 The painting shows a man talking to a young woman.
 The woman is dressed in an exquisite silver satin gown which immediately draws the viewer's attention to her as the focus of the scene, while the man is in military dress and holds a finely decorated hat on his lap.
 The man appears to be addressing the young woman with a gesturing hand and slightly parted lips.
 The female figure seated between them and next to the man looks down and sips from a wine glass, seemingly uninterested in the ongoing conversation.
 To the side of the girl there is a table with a burning candle, mirror, powder puff, combs and a trailing ribbon.
 The setting is simply designed, but the furnishings suggest a level of feminine elegance that befits the two female figures.
 Behind the man's chair, a scruffy dog can be seen, and to the rear of the picture there is a large bed.

 The shimmering satin dress stands out like a strong highlight against the dark earth tones of the rest of the picture and draws the viewer's attention.
 Ter Borch also gives evidence that the scene takes place in her boudoir - a mirror, powder puff and combs on a table to her left identify it as a woman's dressing table.
 The proximity of these objects to the standing woman presents the space as her domain.

-Gerard ter Borch has depicted the silvery shimmering satin dress of his protagonist in a deceptively real way.
-With the artfully folded, shiny fabric, it forms the center of the painting and, in its visual and tactile fascination, creates a charming interplay with the rear view of the mysterious wearer.
+Gerard ter Borch depicts the satin dress of the central figure with considerable attention to the fabric's sheen and folds.
+The reflective surface draws attention to the dress and contrasts with the figure's partially concealed identity, particularly as she is shown from behind.
+This treatment of the fabric contributes to the painting's visual emphasis on texture, light, and the figure's ambiguous presence..